Amcariza Foundation

 Why?

-We prefer to have a direct relationship via the discerning clients at Lovedesh, who purchase fashion, food and travel products.
+We prefer to have a direct-relationship via the discerning clients at Lovedesh, who purchase fashion, food and travel products.
 And it is the profits from these sales that we donate to this charity.
+As we want to encourage people to buy responsibly and start to change the supply chain to smash sweatshops.

 HOW TO DONATE/FUND OUR PROJECTS

-If you wish to help fund our work, please make a purchase.
+If you wish to help fund our work, we recommend making a purchase.
+Visit our How to Help Us page.
 You can visit the Lovedesh® website and buy from the more speedily despatched and affordable organic cotton Lovedesh® Merch range.
 Or simply browse all the different collections and ranges created by Yasmin to suit all different types of budgets seeking sustainable and ethical fashion, food and travel via the Lovedesh® Store.

 THE STORY